 Bojoko: MCAST is the first Maltese academic institution to offer a course in iGaming leading to a certified diploma.
 Is there any other academic co-operation we can expect in the future, perhaps with the University of Malta?

-HF: Gaming Malta, an independent non-profit foundation set up by the Government of Malta and the MGA, is working on a student placement program that gives more opportunities to students who are studying technology subjects.
+SP: Gaming Malta, an independent non-profit foundation set up by the Government of Malta and the MGA, is working on a student placement program that gives more opportunities to students who are studying technology subjects.
 They organise summer working placements and even extended training programs.

 We, at MGA, have also worked with the University of Malta and started to recruit students in their 3rd year to give them job opportunities at the MGA.
 They get a very flexible roster that complements their studies.
 So, they would be studying at university but at the same time working with the local gaming regulator.

-We also know that there are some gaming operators who do something similar but independently and now through Gaming Malta they are trying to do this in a more organised manner.
+We also know that there are some gaming operators who do something similar but independently, and now, through Gaming Malta, they are trying to do this in a more organised manner.

 There are also some initiatives for example by MITA, the technology arm of the Government, who do the same with IT students.
 Gaming Malta is looking to have something similar but focused on gaming and they are planning to launch very soon.